etanlightstone/diabetes_predict_simple/README.md

 # Diabetes Prediction Project

 This project trains a simple neural network model to predict the likelihood of diabetes based on synthetic patient data.
+Enjoy!

 ## Project Structure